 Anaheim, CA, USA

 Gonin, Irene; Johnson, G; Shalaev, R; Tetreault, B; and Alexander, Lee, "USCG Development, Test and Evaluation of AIS Binary Messages for Enhanced VTS Operations" (2009).
-Center for Coastal and Ocean Mapping.
+International Technical Meeting of The Institute of Navigation.
 456.